 After a long break (thanks, pandemic), you might have some save-the-dates posted on your fridge again.
 Yep, weddings are back.
 But your wallet may not be feeling the love.
 One study says guests have spent anywhere from $185 to $1,440 on average.
 Per.
 Wedding.

 JLO lied to us.
-The best way to protect your bank account is to figure out how much you can afford to spend as soon as you RSVP ‘yes.’
-Here are some helpful hints to keep in mind:
+So before you RSVP ‘yes’ (assuming you’re ready to start socializing IRL again), protect your bank account and figure out how much you can afford to spend.
+Some helpful hints to keep in mind:

-Your budget should include everything from travel to gifts (including engagement parties and showers, bachelorette weekends, etc.) to clothes.
+Your budget should include everything from travel to clothes to gifts.
+For everything from engagement parties and showers to bachelorette weekends to (finally) the actual wedding day.

 Come up with a ballpark number for what you’re willing to spend for weddings through the end of the year, and start saving a little each month.